Gentleman Jim was launched in March 2024 by Lovell Brothers Limited, which is the company that also founded DragonBet.

 If you were considering Gentleman Jim as a new bookmaker, solely due to a possible sign-up bonus, please consider viewing our list of the best offers available for new customers currently.

 Without a sign-up bonus, there are surely other promotions offered to make up for this... right?
-Well at this moment, there are none offered by Gentleman Jim.
-Which is a real blow to the bookmaker we must admit.
+Well, at this moment, there are none offered by Gentleman Jim and thus is a real blow to the bookmaker.

 Considering there is a large focus on racing, a Best Odds Guaranteed promotion would be somewhat expected, but the site does not even provide this.
 Again, another huge issue for us, as the site lacks any incentives other than an interface.